The Cliff Walk at Pourville: Interpretations

-The painting depicts two figures walking along the cliffs of Pourville; however, there are several overlapping interpretations about the significance of the two figures in the painting.
+The painting depicts two figures on the cliffs of Pourville; however, there are several overlapping interpretations about the significance of the two figures in the painting.
 One popular interpretation is that the piece works to juxtapose labour and leisure through the permanent fishermen on the horizon and the temporary bourgeois figures on the cliff.
 Another interpretation is that the women help characterize summertime and seashore vacations, contributing to the formation of a vacation picture where any signs of work or the city are absent.
 Their existence ensures that the audience cannot picture themselves alone in the scene, in which case viewers may forget about the prevalence of tourism on the coast.
-In this manner, the figures serve as intermediaries between the audience and the scene.
+In this manner, the figures act as intermediaries between the audience and the scene.
 In both of these interpretations, the figures serve as important reminders about the interplay between tourism and the landscape.

 Technique

-While many of Monet's earlier works feature more structured composition, his time in Pourville allowed him to embrace an Impressionist approach.
-As a result, his technique became looser and more spontaneous, focusing on capturing fleeting moments rather than specific details or posed subjects.

 Brushwork

 Monet's brushwork technique in this painting helps demonstrate the drama of the landscape.
 Dynamic brushstrokes were used to paint the grasses on the cliff, the girls' drapery, and the distant sea.
 A sense of movement suggested by painterly calligraphy was a property of Monet's work in the 1880s, and is here used to connote the energy of nature and the effect of a summer wind upon figures and clothing, land, water, and clouds moving across the sky.
 This dynamic and loose brushwork was well-suited for depicting a windy day on the coast.
 Furthermore, his brushwork and use of light infuses the piece with a balance of brightness, shadows, and reflections to define the landscape and atmospheric qualities.
 Through this unified brushwork, along with texture and color, Monet was able to insert the two figures into the landscape without disrupting the overall unity of the landscape and piece.